 We've provided a checklist below that we recommend you review to ensure your system is all set-up correctly for the coming year.

 Next Year Entitlement

-You are also able to use the learning center which provides bite size videos on how to configure key areas of edays.
-You will also find best practise and reasons why you may want to configure your system in that way:
+You are also able to use the learning centre below which provides bite size videos on how to configure key areas of edays.
+You will also find best practice and reasons why you may want to configure your system in that way.